Tourism and luxury firms count cost of Russia's recession

 Spending on international travel by Russians fell by 6 percent in 2014, according to the UN World Tourism Organization, a sharp drop from growth of more than 20 percent previous years.

-Russian tourists are major buyers of luxury goods, particularly in European capitals such as Milan where they are regular customers of brands such as Ferragamo (SFER.MI), Moncler (MONC.MI) and Kering’s (PRTP.PA) Italian tailor Brioni.
+Russian tourists are major buyers of luxury goods, particularly in European capitals such as Milan where they are regular customers of brands such as Ferragamo, Moncler and Kering’s Italian tailor Brioni.

 Clerks at the menswear department of posh Milan department store Rinascente said Russian clients had virtually disappeared.